raycast/extensions/extensions/google-calender/README.md

 # Google Calender

-Search and Create sharable link to registrate!
+Search and Create a event-link for anyone to subscribe!

 ## Create Event Link Feature
 Create a event-link for anyone to subscribe to their Google Calender.